-Four new tiers of hospital cover began rolling out from early 2019 and will become mandatory from 1 April 2020.
-All hospital insurance policies will be classified as Gold, Silver, Bronze or Basic.
+Four new tiers of hospital cover began rolling out from early 2019 and became mandatory from 1 April 2020.
+All hospital insurance policies are classified as Gold, Silver, Bronze or Basic.

-As part of various private health insurance changes, four new tiers of hospital cover began rolling out from 1 April 2019 and will become mandatory from 1 April 2020.
-All hospital insurance policies will be classified as Gold, Silver, Bronze or Basic.
+As part of various private health insurance changes, four new tiers of hospital cover began rolling out from 1 April 2019 and became mandatory from 1 April 2020.
+All hospital insurance policies are classified as Gold, Silver, Bronze or Basic.

 In order to be classified in a tier, the policy has to meet the minimum requirements of that tier as set out in the table below.
 All treatments in the table below refer to treatment received as part of a hospital admission.